StatisticalReinforcementLearningLab/Bagged-Decision-Times/README.md

 ## File Descriptions

-- Base files that will be used for both running experiments and estimating standardized treatment effect (STE).
+- Base files that will be used for both running experiments for the proposed algorithm and estimating standardized treatment effect (STE).
   - `/dataset.py`: A container that stores the generated episodes.
   - `/env_testbed.py`: Implements the vanilla testbed.
 The files `env_testbed_RE.py`, `env_testbed_AR.py`, and `env_testbed_RC.py` are testbed variants that violate the assumptions in the DAG.
   - `/env_config_base.py`: Base environment configurator.